danielapushkinsky/TPL-search-visualizer/README.md

 # License

-Contains information licensed under the [Open Government Licence](https://open.toronto.ca/open-data-license/)
+This project contains information licensed under the [Open Government Licence](https://open.toronto.ca/open-data-license/)

 This project is licensed under the MIT License.